pexus/PerfLog/README.txt

 		J2EE Runtime jars - if using Asynchronous Logging for CommonJ Work Manager APIs

 The compiled binary jars - PerfLog.jar and PerfLogAppLogger.jar are included in the PerfLog CE download.
-Java docs and usage documentation are included in the docs folder.
+Javadocs and usage documentation are included in the docs folder.

 When building PerfLog jar from the sources you will see the dependencies to the